QuantEcon/python_lecture_sandpit/source/rst/black_litterman.rst

 ----------------------------------------------

-The famous **Black-Litterman** (1992) :cite:`black1992global` portfolio choice model that we describe in this notebook is motivated by the finding that with high or moderate frequency data, means are more difficult to estimate than variances
+The famous **Black-Litterman** (1992) :cite:`black1992global` portfolio choice model that we describe in this lecture is motivated by the finding that with high or moderate frequency data, means are more difficult to estimate than variances